Quran-Tafseer/tafseer_api/README.md

 The idea is to create one REST API for all Quran Tafseer/Interpretation for developers.
-The idea came to me when I tried to search for REST API for Quran Tafseer/Interpretation I couldn't find one, and each Quran application web/mobile has its own Quran Tanfseer/Interpretation, so I thought it's good idea to create one.
+The idea came to me when I tried to search for REST API for Quran Tafseer/Interpretation I couldn't find one, and each Quran application web/mobile has its own Quran Tafseer/Interpretation, so I thought it's a good idea to create one.